How much does university cost?

 People say that your time as a student will be the best three years of your life.
 And we agree – it definitely can be.

 But, it can also be a very expensive time.
-With tuition fees and living costs, the costs add up.
+With tuition fees and living costs, your outgoings can really add up.

 To help you separate the fact from the fiction, we've broken down the numbers to work out the cost of going to university in the UK.
 And, we'll explain how this is different from what you'll actually end up paying.